 NFMIP’s location is enhanced with the convenient access to major roadways, including Interstates 75 and 10, along with U.S. Highways 90 and 41.

-Within 60 miles, interstate highways and the CSX line directly connect to the JAXPORT deep-water port in Jacksonville, a 1,500-acre, full-service, international trade seaport with service from 40 ocean carriers.
+Within 60 miles, interstate highways and the CSX line directly connect to the JAXPORT deep-water port in Jacksonville, a 1,500-acre, full-service, diversified international trade seaport with ocean carrier service across all major trade lanes.
 In addition, JAXPORT owns and maintains the Blount Island Marine Terminal, Dames Point Marine Terminal and Talleyrand Marine Terminal along the St. Johns River, as well as the JAXPORT Cruise Terminal.
 NFMIP is designated with JAXPORT’s Foreign Trade Zone #64.
 Farther to the south, Port Tampa Bay is well-known for its easy access to the Gulf of Mexico, shipbuilding industry and handling of bulk and break-bulk ocean cargoes.
 The port offers access via ship, rail and truck.
 With Florida’s 14 deep-water ports and NFMIP, your business can access the world.

 Several airports serve NFMIP, with Lake City Gateway Airport (LCQ) immediately adjacent to the Park.
 Lake City Gateway’s 8,003-foot runway accommodates nearly any aircraft.
 It has undergone several recent improvements, including an extended taxiway, new tower and administration building, plus facility improvements for HAECO, an aircraft service company located onsite.
 Delta, DHL and FedEx freight services are available through nearby Gainesville Regional Airport.
 The Jacksonville International Airport is only 70 miles away.